SOULC0DE/SOULC0DE/README.md

 # AquaStrikr
-Working in some FNF Mods and the Middest Programmer/Artist to ever exist, currently teaching [@MibsfihaXD](https://github.com/MibsfihaXD) how to program
+Working in some Friday Night Funkin' Mods and the Middest Programmer/Artist to ever exist, currently teaching [@MibsfihaXD](https://github.com/MibsfihaXD) how to program